jambolo/advent-of-code-2025-visualizations/implementation_prompt.md

 emission_rules.md
 • Define when conceptual steps should be emitted.
 • Describe what changes merit a frame.
-• Define sampling strategy to keep animation ≤5 minutes.
+• Define sampling strategy to keep animation < 5 minutes.
-• Show how progression toward solver_result.txt should appear.
+• Show how progression toward the result should appear.

 (Do not include any TypeScript or JSON here.)